latj/hub-spoke-microhack/README.md

 - Peering connections are non-transitive, low latency connections between virtual networks.
 Once peered, the virtual networks exchange traffic by using the Azure backbone without the need for a router.
 More infomation [Virtual Network Peering](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview#connectivity)

-# Challenge 3: Route internet traffic through Azure Firewall
+# Challenge 3: Route traffic through Azure Firewall

 In this challenge you will explore how we can make our spokes communicate by sending all traffic through a Firewall, instead of go direct to Internet.
 You will route all traffic directly to the Azure Firewall.
 The Firewall is allready created for you.